DNWMNCR/JavaForSmallTeams/specifics/800_do_not_use_magic_numbers.md

 ### Summary

-Magic numbers should be replaced with well named constants that describe their meaning.
+Magic numbers should be replaced with well-named constants that describe their meaning.

 #### Detail

-Placing numeric or String literals directly into source code causes two problems :-
+Placing numeric or string literals directly into source code causes two problems:

 1. It is unlikely that the **meaning** of the literal will be clear
 2. If the value changes updates are required where ever the literal has been duplicated

-Literals should therefore be replaced with well named constants methods and  Enums.
+Literals should therefore be replaced with well-named constants methods and  Enums.

 **Bad**
 ```java